 She thought for a second.
 "In fourth year you tripped over a suit of armour and pulled down a massive tapestry as you tried to get back up.
 On the train yesterday, you shut a first year's finger in the compartment door.
-Last year, you caught sight of yourself in a mirror and fainted into McGonagall's lap.
-Oh, and in our first year, you knocked out Madam Hooch with your broomstick because you did an impromptu hurl-towards-the-ground-at-full-speed sort of landing.
+In our first year, you almost knocked out Madam Hooch with your broomstick because you did an impromptu hurl-towards-the-ground-at-full-speed sort of landing.
 Oh yeah, and do you remember in third year..."
 She started giggling uncontrollably.

 "Okay, I don't even want to know," I said.
 "And this is getting off of the point.
 I am not going to befriend Percy Weasley!"

 It was, of course, at that precise moment that the guy I was speaking off clambered through the portrait hole and came to a stop in front of us as he heard his name being said.
-And in my embarrassment, I dove off of the sofa for the nearest hiding place - which, naturally, was behind Weasley himself.
-He spun around in confusion but I made sure to stay at his heels, wishing the whole time that I'd chosen something more stationary to hide behind.
-It carried on for about half a minute until in my haste to stay behind him, I tripped over the edge of the rug and hurtled head first towards the fireplace.
-Thank God to the gods of all men with quick reflexes, because Weasley grabbed my arm just as I was about to have my face planted into a pit of fiery hell and pulled me upwards into a standing position.
+And in my embarrassment, I dove off of the sofa for the nearest hiding place – but it didn't work out so well because I suddenly found myself tripping over the edge of the rug and hurtling head first towards the fireplace.
+Thank Merlin for giving us men with quick reflexes, because Weasley grabbed my arm just as I was about to have my face planted into a pit of fiery hell and pulled me upwards into a standing position.

 "Now..."
 He let go of my arm and straightened his tie a little.
 "What was that you were saying about me, Harold?"